Business Advisory Council

 Adjunct Professor, College of Business at CSUMB

 Fane Opperman is Managing Director – Investments at Wells Fargo Advisors.
 Fane has taught Personal Financial Management and Human Resource Strategies for the past seven years in the CSUMB College of Business.
 He has served on school boards for several decades.
-He is a graduate of The University of Minnesota and holds the Certified Financial Planner (CFP®) designation.
+He is a graduate of The University of Minnesota.

 Healthcare Consultant & Advisor, Renown Health

 Former Interim CEO, COO, & Vice President of Special Projects, Stanford Hospital and Clinics